library(tc.sensors)

 Lost or Spare Capacity

 The average flow that a roadway is losing, either due to low traffic or high congestion, throughout the sampling period.
+Capacity is calculated using Flow and Density.

 Additional documentation